High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Introduction

 \section{Introduction}

 As a diffuse interface model, the classic phase-field model has been widely applied across various research areas, including material sciences \cite{Acta_Allen_1979,JCP_CH_1958}, hydrodynamics \cite{ARFM_Anderson_1998,PRE_Qian_2003}, biology and tumor growth \cite{JCP_Du_2004,IJNMBE_Oden_2012,JTB_Wise_2008,CMAME_Huang_2024}.
-More recently, there has been growing interest in nonlocal phase-field models \cite{SISC_Tang_2019,JCP_Wang_2017,JDE_Akagi_2016,JSC_Hou_2017,SINUM_Ainthworth_2017,SINUM_Du_2019,PASMA_Inc_2018,CMA_Wang_2019}.
-The presence of nonlocal operators in the phase-field equations has been shown to significantly alter the diffusive dynamics, see \cite{JCP_Wang_2017,SISC_Tang_2019,CPC_Chen_2019}.
-For example, the authors in \cite{JCP_Wang_2017} presented a fractional Allen--Cahn phase-field model to describe the transport of the fluid mixture of two immiscible fluid phases, where the fractional order parameters are employed to control the sharpness and the decay behavior of the interface.
-Moreover, the alternative fractional model was shown to provide more accurate description of anomalous diffusion processes than traditional integer-order model.
+More recently, there has been growing interest in nonlocal phase-field models \cite{SISC_Tang_2019,JCP_Wang_2017,JDE_Akagi_2016,SINUM_Ainthworth_2017,SINUM_Du_2019,PASMA_Inc_2018,CMA_Wang_2019}.
+The incorporation of nonlocal operators into phase-field equations has been shown to substantially alter the diffusive dynamics.
+For example, in space-fractional Allen--Cahn phase field model, the fractional order can regulate the sharpness of the interface \cite{CMAME_Xu_2016}; and in time-fractional phase-field models, the fractional order significantly influences the coarsening behavior \cite{JCP_Wang_2017,SISC_Tang_2019,CPC_Chen_2019}.
+Moreover, fractional models have been shown to provide more accurate descriptions of complex phenomena involving anomalous diffusion and memory effects than traditional integer-order models; see, e.g., \cite{JCP_Wang_2017,SISC_Hou_2021,PRL_Golding_2006,Nature_Kirchner_2000,PSS_Nigmatullin_1986}.
+In heterogeneous porous media, diffusive transport of solute particles is influenced by the strong interactions between fluids and solids, where a large quantity of solute particles may get absorbed to the solid formation \cite{MS_Sharma_2015}.
+As a result, the travel times of these adsorbed particles can differ substantially from those of particles that move freely within the bulk phase \cite{JCP_Zhokn_2017}, giving rise to anomalous subdiffusive transport.
+This regime is characterized by a sublinear growth of the particle mean square displacement $ < r^2 > $ with respect to the time $t$ \cite{PRL_Chepizhko_2013}.
+Such anomalous transport behavior can be naturally modeled using time-fractional diffusion models \cite{PR_Metzler_2000,JMAA_Wang_2019}, where the fractional-order parameter quantifies the strength of subdiffusive behavior.

 In this paper, we focus on the following phase-field model involving special time nonlocaity, namely the time-fractional Allen--Cahn (tFAC) equation

 where the spatial domain is denoted by $ \Omega \subset \mathbb{R}^d $ with $ d \le 3$, and the Caputo fractional-order derivative operator $ {}_0^C D^{\alpha}_t $ of order $ \alpha \in (0,1) $ is defined as